HFHLogo

 Control freak that you are, simmering makes you happy - frying and baking, too

-You plan to backpack in multiple countries, so a versatile stove is essential
+You plan to backpack in multiple countries, so a stove that burns several types of fuel is essential so you won't have to hunt around

-You never backpack alone, so a large capacity stove is important
+You never backpack alone, sometimes in a largish group, so a large capacity stove is important

-You're a beginner backpacker, so make it easy!
+As a beginner backpacker, let's make it easy!

 MSR Dragonfly multiple fuel burner or similar